ParallelTask/dinoloop/README.md

 WebAPI for Typescript.
 Inspired by C# WebAPI

-Dinoloop is an open-source Nodejs framework, highly extensible, completely written in typescript project designed to build REST APIs.
+Dinoloop is a Nodejs framework, completely written in typescript project designed to build REST APIs.
 Dinoloop adds syntactic sugar on top of expressjs enabling C#/Java programmers to easily write REST APIs with similar coding skills in node.

 Dinoloop adds a layer on top of express but the express objects are still carried on to dinoloop.
 Whatever you might do in express can be done in dinoloop.

 ### Important
-Dinoloop lets user freely upgrade/downgrade expressjs. <span style="text-decoration:underline">Installing dinoloop won't install express</span>.
+Dinoloop lets user to freely upgrade/downgrade expressjs. <span style="text-decoration:underline">Installing dinoloop won't install express</span>.
 You can install your own version of express.
 All you have to provide is express app, express router instance to dinoloop.

 ### Prerequisites

-Install node 8.10.x or higher, Install express 4.x or higher.
+* node 8.10.x or higher
+* express 4.x.x or higher

 ### Install